charliecalvert/CloudNotes/Assignments/React/ReactGitMenu.md

     npm i react-router-dom

+Be sure you have prop types:

+    npm i prop-types;

+Optionally, consider installing a CSS library (I'm not doing this yet, myself)

 Also install **material-ui**:

     npm i @material-ui/core @material-ui/icons

-Also, be sure you have prop types:

-    npm i prop-types;

 ## Insert the new ElfHeader